God-Coffee/God-coffee/README.md

-Hi I'm Patrick Davidson this is my profile 👋
+Hi I'm Patrick and this is my profile 👋

 - student
 - studying technical analysis and systems development